Travel advice for visiting Uganda

-Here are some very useful Travel advice for visiting Uganda East Africa on culture and customs, what to pack for trips, food, flight booking, malaria safety, airports, language and much more!
+Here are some very useful travel advice for visiting Uganda on culture and customs, what to pack for trips, food, flight booking, malaria safety, airports, language and much more!

 What exactly is Ugandan culture?

 One definition is that culture is “the way we do things around here”.
-You might find that African culture is an entirely different way of thinking and living, so there is a lot to consider while you are on a trip to Uganda, and East Africa as a whole.
-Do not have in mind that your culture is superior or applicable.
+You might find that African culture is an entirely different way of thinking and living, so there is a lot to consider while you are on a trip to Uganda.
 When in Africa, you must adjust, attempt to be at home in the culture and not think you will change it in the few days or weeks you are there.
 It is very important to respect local traditions and remember that you are a visitor in a foreign country.

-Food: You might need time to adjust to new and different types of food, but don’t be hesitant to try it – the nationals eat it and enjoy it!
-Watch your facial expressions when presented with some food that you might consider “unusual.”
-Fresh tropical fruits and vegetables are plentiful throughout the country.
-A wide range of dishes, both traditional and international, are served in the hotels and restaurants.
+You might need time to adjust to new and different types of food, try it – Fresh tropical fruits and vegetables are plentiful throughout the country.
+A wide range of dishes, both traditional and international, are served in the hotels and restaurants in Uganda.
 We will make sure that you have a variety of good food while on your visit with Msafiri Tours.

-Animals: In Africa, people treat animals differently.
+In Uganda, people treat animals differently.
 Sometimes it is lack of knowledge or the ability to care for them as you do in the west.
 Don’t play with dogs – they are mostly scavenging house guards and not playful pets.
-If you feel bad about how skinny or sickly the animals look, do not express it.
+You may notice how skinny or sickly the animals look.

 Some of the people you meet will enjoy seeing pictures of your family and hometown.
 Be sure to take a few snapshots and postcards to show them.
 (Be sensitive of your audience’s feelings; your relative affluence may offend some people).

-Airports: You will arrive by air, landing at Entebbe International Airport, Nairobi if you are visiting Kenya, and at Kigali Airport in Rwanda.
+You will arrive by air, landing at Entebbe International Airport.
 We shall pick you up from the airport on arrival and drop you back at the end of your visit.
 We operate comfortable fully insured buses and 4×4 vans which you will use throughout your time with Msafiri Tours.

 There are no longer restrictions on foreign exchange transactions and currency is easy to change.
 You can change dollars or pounds into local shillings very easily.
 We advise English visitors to take sterling, as you will get better value on exchanges.
 Travelers’ cheques are also acceptable but can sometimes take a lot of time to get exchanged.

-Credit Cards: AMEX, Visa and MasterCard are only accepted at a few choice establishments and in banks in the cities.
+Visa and MasterCard are accepted at most banks in the cities and towns.
 You can now use your visa card to draw money from your account in Europe or America.
 However, we advise that you take cash to be on the safe side.

-Currency: The Shilling is the currency used in Uganda and Kenya but some people will take dollars and pounds in cash.
+The Shilling is the currency used in Uganda but some people will take dollars and pounds in cash.
 The exchange rates vary from time to time but are readily available from banks and Forex bureaus.

-Safaris: On safari, your meals will be included in your package.
+On safari, your meals will be included in your package.
 Advise us about what you will and will not eat, if you’re a vegetarian or have food allergies.
 The main complaint on most safaris is that the food is so good travelers end up gaining weight.
 Don’t just stick to the Western-style food served in reputable hotels.
 Know your region’s specialty so you can sample it while there.
-Uganda and Kenya offer German, Indian, and Chinese foods as well as great meals made from fresh local ingredients.

-Health Requirements: Certificates are required for vaccination against yellow fever.
-Check current medical advice on typhoid, cholera and hepatitis.
-It is advisable to start anti-malaria medications 10 days prior to arrival and continue with the same until 14 days after leaving East Africa.
-Our guests are also encouraged to make their own insurance arrangements for the time they will be in Africa.
-You should consult your local doctor for advice on medication.
+Certificates are required for vaccination against yellow fever on arrival at Entebbe Airport.
+It is advisable to start anti-malaria medications 10 days prior to arrival and continue with the same until 14 days after leaving Uganda.
+Our guests are also encouraged to make their own insurance arrangements for the time they will be in Uganda.
+You should consult your local Doctor or GP for advice on medication.